-Rigid paperboard Apple boxes are more expensive than flimsy paperboard to-go containers.
+Rigid paperboard Apple boxes, for example, are more expensive than flimsy paperboard to-go containers.
 So anticipate your budget changing depending on your packaging type.

-3) What size package do you need?
+3) What size product packaging do you need?

-The size of the box should be proportional to the size of the product.
+The size of your box or container should be proportional to the size of the product.
 This sounds obvious, but there’s nothing more disappointing than opening a huge box and finding a small trinket inside.

 Plan for enough space to include these extras so they don’t end up scrunched in the corner.
 Better yet, plan for enough space so the packaging closes easily!

 4) What purpose does your packaging serve?

+Every package has a purpose.
+Some, like this Juicy Couture Perfume box, have it easy.
+Their only job is to encase products.
 The lighter material used to make this Juicy Couture box is common for packages that encase products, typically found on retail shelves.

-What do you need your packaging to accomplish?
+The point is that different purposes require different product packaging materials.
+So ask yourself, what do you need your packaging to accomplish?
 Knowing your packaging needs will help narrow down your options.
 And, it will change your budget since features like thicker materials and resealable strips cost extra.

 5) What quantity do you need?

 If you plan on distributing large quantities of product, you may need to use a cost-effective packaging option to meet the demand.
-Amazon ships millions of packages a day, so it makes sense to use cardboard boxes, an efficient, cost-effective option.
+Amazon ships millions of boxes a day so it makes sense to use cardboard, an efficient, cost-effective option.

 Most packaging wholesalers have minimum order requirements.
 While that number varies, it’s usually at least 100.
 Anyone who shops at Costco knows the power of buying in bulk.
 The same principle applies here.
-The larger your quantity, the smaller your price per unit.
+The larger your packaging quantity, the smaller your price per unit.
 That’s why we encourage clients to find that sweet spot of getting the cheapest per unit price that they can afford.